Blendify/blender-manual/blender_docs/manual/game_engine/physics/types/rigid_body.rst

 Rigid Body Physics
 ******************

-Probably the most common type of object in the :doc:`Game Engine </game_engine/index>`.
+Probably the most common type of object in the Game Engine.
 It will give/receive collisions and react with a change in its velocity and its rotation.
 A Rigid Body ball would begin rotating and roll down (where a :doc:`Dynamic </game_engine/physics/types/dynamic>` ball would only hit and slide down the ramp).